umco/umbraco-ditto/README.md

 #### `IPublishedContent` Model Factory

+> **Warning:** You will receive limited support if you choose to use the Model Factory with Ditto.

 As of v7.1.4, Umbraco ships with using a default model factory for `IPublishedContent`.
 For more information about the [IPublishedContentModelFactory](https://github.com/zpqrtbnk/Zbu.ModelsBuilder/wiki/IPublishedContentModelFactory) please the "Zbu.ModelsBuilder" wiki: